 We see an opportunity to address the Market's operational challenges by growing our "missing middle" and increasing the performance of some of the 50% of Market businesses currently making less than \$300K a year.
-Through programs to support existing tenants, curation, and attracting a larger pool of local shoppers, we will strengthen the health and viability of Market businesses as a whole, which will in turn enable us to continue to support the Market's social services, lowincome residents, and daystall environment.
+Through programs to support existing tenants, curation, and attracting a larger pool of local shoppers, we will strengthen the health and viability of Market businesses as a whole, to financially support the Market's social services, low-income residents, and daystall environment.